Tobias-Kohn/TigerPython-Parser/README.md

   Note that this is feature is currently under development and not thoroughly tested, yet.

 Available options:
+- **`enableTigerPythonModifications()`**  This will enable TigerPython-specific modifications such as adding fields for `first` and `last` to the `list`-type.
+This operation cannot be undone due to the kind of modifications, which is why this is not exposed as a boolean flag, but activated through this method.
 - **`evalMode: boolean`**  Set to `true` when the given code is from an interactive console / shell.
 The parser would normally reject simple expressions like `3 + 4` as not having side effects.
 However, in the context of a shell, this is perfectly legal and normal.